11/6/2019

 Brett Simpson

-And maybe if I can just ask a quick follow up here, just to clarify on the RF front end side.
-When you talk about modem to antenna in 5G, are you also including 4G modules, 4G RF modules and like low band, mid high band, et cetera, or are you really talking about ultra high band RF?
-And also just on millimeter wave, because I know there's a lot of investors sort of questioning the viability of millimeter wave at the moment, what are you doing in your second generation millimeter wave platforms to improve things like battery life or how do we think performance is going to pick up here?
+And maybe if I can just ask a quick follow-up here, just to clarify on the RF statement, When you talk about modem to antenna in 5G, are you also including 4G modules, 4G RF modules, like low-band, mid-high-band, etc.?
+Or are you really talking about ultra-high-band RF?
+And also just on millimeter wave, because I know there's a lot of investors that are questioning the viability of millimeter wave at the moment.
+What are you doing in your second generation millimeter wave platforms to improve things like battery life or how do we think performance is going to pick up here?
 Thank you.

 speaker

-Okay, maybe two questions.
+Okay.
+Maybe two questions.
 Let me try to go quickly to them.
 So the first one is we have been very focused in 5G as the entry point.
-So we have been winning RF front end in the 5G mid bands, in the 3.5 bands, in some cases, in some of the reform bands as well, at the lowest frequencies, as well as millimeter wave.
+So we have been winning our afferent end in the 5G mid-bands, in the 3.5 bands, in some cases in some of the refarmed bands as well, at the lowest frequencies, as well as millimeter wave.
 It's both.
-We continue to see the incumbents providing the 4G, but I pointed to what we're gonna see in 2020, especially with dynamic spectrum sharing.
-It's gonna be the reforming of existing 4G bands and we expect that to be an expansion of our existing 5G RF front end solution.
+We continue to see the incumbents providing the 4G, but I point you to what we're going to see in 2020, especially with dynamic spectrum sharing.
+It's going to be the refarming of existing 4G bands, and we expect that to be an expansion of our existing 5G RF front end solution.
 So that was the first question.
 Can you remind me of the second question?
-On the millimeter wave performance.
-Yes, so as we launch a new technology, there's a lot of features that come across the device and the infrastructure and they don't come all day one.
-So some of the initial, I think battery life or even thermal that was experienced by millimeter wave in the first generation chipset, they already been addressed with software updates and we've seen a full day of battery life on existing first generation chipset.
-As we go to the second generation at Snapdragon, we see with across process node and evolution of our modern technology, also significant improvements in battery life area for the millimeter wave footprint as well as thermals.
+On the millimeter wave performance, yes.
+So as we launch a new technology, there's a lot of features that come across the device and the infrastructure, and they don't come all day one.
+So some of the initial, I think, battery life or even thermal that was experienced by millimeter wave in the first generation chipset, they've already been addressed with software updates.
+And we've seen a full day of battery life on existing first generation chipset.
+As we go to the second generation Snapdragon, we see with a cross-process node, and evolution of our modern technology, also significant improvements in battery life, area for the millimeter wave footprint, as well as thermals.

 speaker